ibm-cloud-docs/discovery-data/index-overview.md

 Ingestion notes:

--   Each line that is defined in the CSV file is added to the index as a separate document.
+-   Each line that is defined in the CSV file is added to the index as a separate document, each with the same `parent_document_id`.
 -   You cannot enable the Optical Character Recognition (OCR) feature for CSV files.
 -   If the CSV file has headers, the header names are used to name the fields in which the content from the corresponding column is stored.
 Do not use names that have special meaning in {{site.data.keyword.discoveryshort}}.
 Be sure that the field names conform to the naming rules, such as having no spaces and no appended numbers.
 For example, you can rename the `start date` header to `start_date` and `label1` to `label-one` before you add the file.
 For more information, see [How fields are handled](#field-name-limits).
 -   When a CSV file header name contains restricted characters, the document converter automatically removes the restricted characters from the field name when it adds the resulting field to the index.